-At 31st December 2019, Monument Re held investments in a mortgage fund totalling €69.6m and mortgages directly written by a subsidiary of €22.1m.
+At 31st December 2020, Monument Re held investments in mortgage funds totalling €100.3m and mortgages directly written by a subsidiary of €17.8m.

-On the liability side, there is concentration in certain product categories, including payment protection insurance, term assurance, guaranteed savings and unit-linked savings.
+On the liability side, there is concentration in certain product categories, including annuities, guaranteed savings, unit-linked savings, payment protection insurance and term assurance.
 However, the policy size and policyholder base is well diversified.

-C.4 Prudent Person Principle
+C.4.
+Prudent Person Principle